 This extended care is not cheap.
 Your family will not be the best choice for being caregivers and are often not in a position to easily do so.
 They will have their own careers, families, and responsibilities to take care of … not just you.
 Paid care can wipe out even significant savings.
-Plus, if you have a spouse or partner, the cost of care services can adversely impact the income and lifestyle of that person.
+Plus, if you have a spouse or partner, the cost of care services can adversely impact that person's income and lifestyle.

-Since health insurance, including Medicareand supplements, will not pay for the majority of these costs you need to plan.
-Otherwise, you will pay for these costs yourself or your family will become caregiver … or both.
+Since health insurance, including Medicareand supplements, will not pay for the majority of these costs, you need to plan well ahead of the time you will need care.
+Otherwise, you will pay for these costs yourself, or your family will become caregiver … or both.

-This means you should have an affordable Long-Term Care Insurance policy in place well before your retirement.
+For many, an affordable Long-Term Care Insurance policy is the best solution.
 Many experts suggest putting a plan in place in your 40s or 50s.
-However, if you have good health you still can find affordable plans.
+However, if you have good health, you can still find affordable plans.
 A Long-Term Care Insurance specialist can help find you appropriate coverage.

-Many of these Long-Term Care Insurance policies offer “case management”.
-This is a service where a nurse or licensed social worker will help you and your family develop an appropriate plan-of-care which fits your needs and preferences and then help you find quality caregivers and facilities.
-This way this burden is not placed on your family.
+Many of these Long-Term Care Insurance policies offer “case management.”
+Case management is a service where a nurse or licensed social worker will help you and your family develop an appropriate plan-of-care that fits your needs and preferences and help you find quality caregivers and facilities.
+The case management allows time for your family to be family reducing the burden that is otherwise placed on your family.

-A study reported today by the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, says the vast majority of Long-Term Care insurance claims begin and end where they first start.
+A study completed by the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, says the vast majority of Long-Term Care insurance claims begin and end where they first start.
 Most of the time that is at home.

 "Just over half of all new claims began with care in the policyholder's home, and that's where 43 percent of claims ended."Jesse Slome, director of AALTCI